nadiarizki/QA-Portofolio/README.md

 In my role as a Quality Assurance Analyst at a fintech company, I specialized in testing internal finance systems and payment gateway integrations with merchants.
 My work included developing and executing test cases to ensure seamless and accurate payment processing.
 These experiences have provided me with a broad skill set and a deep understanding of various industry requirements.

+In my first job as a fresh graduate, I worked as a penetration tester, where I learned to identify security vulnerabilities using Nessus.
+This experience further solidified my expertise in software testing and security.

 ## Tools